 The Bible’s promises are so majestic and broad in scope that words fail.
 There are no qualifications for anyone to receive all the benefits of God’s covenant of life made with Jesus Christ and through him to all believers.
 The one and only requirement is a lifelong TRUST in the life, death, and resurrection of the ascended Jesus Christ of Nazareth, as both Savior and Lord.
 The duration of the lifelong commitment might be no more than one minute, for those who choose to believe on their deathbeds, or an entire span of multiple decades in a hard labor camp.
 Eternal life is so great that no one merits it, nor one more than another (Matthew 20:1-16).

-If you have not already done so, won’t you place your trust in Christ today?
+If you have not already done so, won’t you give Christ your allegiance (1) today?